Gustarh/SQL-Data-Analysis-Project/README.md

 Picture column in Categories Table, Photo column in Employee Table and Homepage Column in Suppliers Table were deleted as they were redundant and irrelevant to the analysis.

-### LIMITATION
+### DATA LIMITATION
 A new Revenue column was created in the Order Details Table and the formula, unit price*quantity was used to populate the new column.
+This was necessary for my analysis.

-### ANALYSIS:
+### DATA ANALYSIS:
 The Key Performance Indicators are as follows:
 - Total Customers
 ```sql